GraphEngineering/legacy-typescript-tooling/README.md

 ## How does TST work?

-TST writes default config files to the `.tst` directory whenever `tst init` is executed.
+Whenever `tst init` is executed TST's default config files are written into the `.tst` directory.
 Commands like `tst build <package-name>` simply run CLI commands assuming those defaults are in place.
 For example, `tst test <package-name>` runs the command `npx jest packages/<package-name>`.

 Nothing special is happening here!
 Feel free to run these commands on your own without using TST.
 Since no magic is involved, it's easy to stop using this